-In 2005, the Legislature created Section 376.30715, F.S., titled “Innocent Victim Petroleum Storage System Restoration” as a subset of the ATRP program along with subsequent amendments.
-Under this provision, if a site was acquired prior to July 1, 1990, and had ceased operating as a petroleum storage or retail business prior to January 1, 1985, then it could be eligible for financial assistance pursuant to Subsection 376.305(6), F.S.
-(ATRP), notwithstanding the conflicting deadlines set forth in Subsection 376.305(6)(1), F.S.
+In 2005, the Legislature created section 376.30715, F.S., titled “Innocent Victim Petroleum Storage System Restoration” as a subset of the ATRP program along with subsequent amendments.
+Under this provision, if a site was acquired prior to July 1, 1990, and had ceased operating as a petroleum storage or retail business prior to Jan.
+1, 1985, then it could be eligible for financial assistance pursuant to subsection 376.305(6), F.S.
+(ATRP), notwithstanding the conflicting deadlines set forth in subsection 376.305(6)(1), F.S.

 The PCPP Agreement

-The PCPP Agreement must be executed by DEP and the responsible party(ies) before beginning work on a PCPP site.
-This agreement contains each responsible party’s cost share and an estimate of the total cost to clean up the site.
-In some cases, particularly when contamination migrates off-site, it may be necessary to complete the assessment after the cost-share agreement is in place and that the cost-share agreement would apply to those assessment costs.
+The PCPP Agreement must be executed by DEP and the responsible party(ies) before beginning work other than LSSI or LSA on a PCPP site.
+This agreement contains each responsible party’s terms and conditions to clean up the site.
 The PCPP Agreement must be completed before any task assignment or purchase order is issued.
-Copies of the PCPP Information Sheet, the PCPP Affidavit and an example of the standard PCCP Agreement are included on the Petroleum Cleanup Participation Program webpage.
-These PCPP Agreements must be signed first by the responsible party(ies) then by the PRP Administrator before they are effective.
-All PCPP agreements must be reviewed by the PCPP Coordinator.
+Copies of the PCPP Information Sheet, the PCPP Affidavit and an example of the standard PCPP Agreement are included on the Petroleum Cleanup Participation Program webpage.
+These PCPP Agreements must be signed first by the responsible party(ies), reviewed by the PCPP coordinator and then signed by the PRP administrator before they are effective.

-Early PCPP agreements were generally in effect for 48 months, after which time they had to be renewed if the cleanup was to continue under that program.
+Some very early PCPP agreements were generally in effect for 48 months, after which time they had to be renewed if the cleanup was to continue under that program.
 Some of the early PCPP agreements have expired and would require a new PCPP agreement (not an amendment) to reactivate.
+Additionally, prior to July 1, 2020, no agreements were allowed for a cost-savings or combination of copayment and cost-savings.
+Any owner/responsible party that has an agreement prior to July 1, 2020 and wishes to apply the option of a cost-savings or combination copayment/cost-savings may do so.
+This request will require a new PCPP Agreement (not an amendment).
+Please see PCPP guidance for details related to open purchase orders and work if this situation is encountered.
 Currently, agreements are in effect until the cleanup is completed or the funding cap is reached.